catenax-ng/product-agents-edc/common/README.md

-# Catena-X Knowledge Agents (Hey Catena!)
-EDC Common Extension
+# Tractus-X Knowledge Agents (Hey Catena!)
+Common EDC Extension

-This folder hosts common extensions to the [Eclipse Dataspace Connector (EDC)](https://projects.eclipse.org/projects/technology.dataspaceconnector).
+This folder hosts common extensions to the [Eclipse Dataspace Connector (EDC)](https://projects.eclipse.org/projects/technology.dataspaceconnector) which should enable a secure application access to the EDC infrastructure.

 It consists of